eriklovmo/sequel_more_than/README.md

 # Sequel::MoreThan

-This gem adds four convenience methods to Sequel::Dataset:
+This gem adds four convenience methods to `Sequel::Dataset`:

 * `#more_than?`
 * `#fewer_than?`